Early Alerts: Faculty Resources

 The Early Alerts Program at PSU provides advisors and faculty the opportunity to work together, identifying and offering support to students who are struggling in their classes.
 This page and the resources linked are here to help you understand the process and enable you to provide the best support for your students.

-Use the Getting Started section below to view the email(s) you should expect to receive, our step-by-step guide for filling out the Progress Report, how to submit an alert after week 7, and our full Faculty Frequently Asked Questions (F.A.Q.) page which talks about the lifecycle of an alert.
+Use the Getting Started section below to view the email(s) you should expect to receive, our step-by-step guide for submitting Early Alerts, and our full Faculty Frequently Asked Questions (F.A.Q.) page, which talks about the lifecycle of an alert.

 When to Submit an Early Alert versus a CARES referral